sriharshak27/tracker/README.md

 Use this app to track workout routines.

-Download images in uiScreenshots folder to view UI.
+uiScreenshots folder contains screenshots of the UI.
+Make sure to download the files for proper proportions.

 Made with Flutter and Firebase by Sriharsha Kocherla.